Kosmokleaner/DirectXShaderCompilerWiki/Running-Tests.md

      `hcttest compat-suite "..\CodeGenHLSL\shader-compat-suite\lib_arg_flatten"`

 By default, hcttest will run file check on tools\clang\test\CodeGenHLSL\shader-compat-suite.
-Add new tests to shader-compat-suite are welcome.
+Any files added to shader-compat-suite are run automatically.
+Feel free to add new tests to this directory.